bjames/neverthenetwork/pages/linux_intro.md

 [^1]: My apologies to Richard Stallman, [GNU+Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html) just doesn't roll of the tongue quite as well.
 [^2]: https://archive.org/details/bstj57-6-1899/page/n3
-[^3]: As the Free Software Foundation suggests, many, but not all of these are part of the GNU Core Utilities.
+[^3]: The shell is typically, but not always GNU BASH.
+Ksh, fish and zsh are common alternatives
 [^4]: OpenSSH is a widely used product of the OpenBSD Project, another Unix-like operating system.
 [^5]: This is due to a feature called alternate screen.
 I generally don't mind altscreen, but there are ways to [effectively disable it](https://www.shallowsky.com/linux/noaltscreen.html).
 [^6]: The wikipedia entry on [POSIX signals](https://en.wikipedia.org/wiki/Signal_(IPC)#POSIX_signals) is a pretty good reference for what each signal actually means